LOCK HIM UP: Jury Finds R. Kelly Guilty Of All Counts In Federal Sex Trafficking Case

 This is our song FOR REAL, no doubt.

-A jury has found R. Kelly guilt of all counts in his federal sex trafficking and racketeering case.
+A jury has found R. Kelly guilty of all counts in his federal sex trafficking and racketeering case.
 A moment of history that’s been in the making for several decades.

 R. Kelly and his decades-long scheme of recruiting women and underage girls for sex has been the focus of his current trial, but as of today, justice is finally being served.
 Earlier today, in a Brooklyn federal court, seven men and five women convicted Kelly of eight violations of the anti-sex trafficking law and of racketeering.
 Deliberations lasted over 9 hours before the verdict came in.